microsoft/promptpex/docs/src/content/docs/reference/index.md

 The generated test cases can be used to:

-- distilatte a smaller model to run the prompt and reduce costs (using Azure OpenAI Stored Completions)
+- distillate a smaller model to run the prompt and reduce costs (using Azure OpenAI Stored Completions)
 - evaluate the prompt performance when migrating to a new model (using OpenAI Evals API)
 - evaluate the prompt performance when making changes to the prompt ...